lukecp5/e-commerce-backend/README.md

 ---

 ## **Demonstration Video**
-If you'd like to see a full demo of the application, please visit the following link: *Coming Soon*
+If you'd like to see a full demo of the application, please visit the following link: [Demo Video on Google Drive](https://drive.google.com/file/d/1gdSIFayRsXjm4BekD5eJcBi1v77JLgIB/view?usp=sharing)

 ---